IfasdfgDsdfasdfEadfDFfd/jquery-plugin-range-slider/README.md

 `(npm|yarn) run lint:ts`

-run eslint for ./src/\*_/_.ts files, run command with --fix postfix if you want auto fix some appeared problems.
+run eslint for ts files located in src folder, run command with --fix postfix if you want auto fix some appeared problems.

 ## Lint scss:

 `(npm|yarn) run lint:scss`

-run stylelint for ./src/\*_/_.scss files, run command with --fix postfix if you want auto fix some appeared problems.
+run stylelint for scss files locate in src folder, run command with --fix postfix if you want auto fix some appeared problems.

 ## Run prettier: